Molcas/OpenMolcas/doc/source/users.guide/programs/gateway.rst

 :kword:`TRANS`
-  This keyword should be followed by three real numbers defining the translation for the fragment defined by the preceeding :kword:`frgm`.
+  This keyword should be followed by three real numbers defining the translation for the fragment defined by the preceding :kword:`frgm`.
 The numbers should be the x, y and z coordinates of the translation in that order.

   .. xmldoc:: <KEYWORD MODULE="GATEWAY" NAME="TRANS" APPEAR="translation" KIND="REALS" SIZE="3" LEVEL="ADVANCED" REQUIRE="FRGM">